gigatesseract/Nitt-Webmail-Auth/README.md

     Returns:
     true/false that indicates if the credentials are right or wrong, if useWebmailDirectly is set to true (OR)
-    The resposne of the external endpoint, if useWebmailDirectly is set to false and PublicUrl is provided */
+    The response of the external endpoint, if useWebmailDirectly is set to false and PublicUrl is provided */

     const authenticator = new Authenticator({ useWebmailDirectly: true });
     const response = await authenticator.login({
         username: "<>", // rollno/username, wihtout @nitt.edu